 Chicken Soup for the Soul is accepting essays and poems to include in upcoming books.
 If yours is chosen, you’ll get a check for $200.

-If you’re not familiar with the Chicken Soup for the Soul book series, allow me to acquaint you with this neat publishing house.
+If you’re not familiar with the Chicken Soup for the Soul book series, allow me to acquaint you with this publishing house.

 Way (way, way) back in the early 1990s, two popular motivational speakers put together a book filled with inspirational stories.